mr-tipra/vlsi_3d_rendering/README.md

 The correponding area/latency/base solutions are in their respective folders.
 Include the .cpp file as main file, selecting *rendering* as top function.

-While running C sim or Co-sim, pass in the input argument to the reference file as:
+While running C sim or Co-sim, pass in the input argument to the reference file as (included in this directory, required for testing):
 ```
 -f <absolute path to outputs file>
 ```